How to Pay for School

 Your financial aid award

-To accept your awards, you must do the following: Go to my.utep.edu > Goldmine > Financial Aid > My Award Information > Award by Aid Year > Choose the current term > Accept your Terms and Conditions > Accept Award Offer Should you have any questions, your point of contact is Vanessa Morales.
-You may email her at email@example.com.
+To accept your awards, you must do the following: Go to my.utep.edu > Goldmine > Financial Aid > My Award Information > Award by Aid Year > Choose the current term > Accept your Terms and Conditions > Accept Award Offer.
+Should you have any questions, please email email@example.com.

 How to read the Financial Aid Award Offer